What are your chances of acceptance?

 How Impressive are Math Summer Programs in High School Admissions?

 A college is looking for students who have a wide range of interests.
-Summer math programs allow you to show not only your abilities but also your enthusiasm for learning, which is highly valued by academic institutions.
+Summer math programs allow you to show your abilities and enthusiasm for learning, which is highly valued by academic institutions.

 Extracurricular activities are divided into four tiers.
 The four tiers are divided into more and less distinctive activities, with Tier 1 representing the most unique programs and Tier 4 covering more common activities.
 You should aim to include a few of each when applying.